Leora Bettison Robinson: Career

 Since the age of sixteen, her life was devoted to educational work, starting as a teacher in the Louisville high school.

-On June 29, 1864, she married Prof. Norman Robinson, a graduate of Rochester University.
-The couple had one child, Jeannette Cathcart.
+On June 29, 1864, she married Prof. Norman Robinson, a graduate of University of Rochester.
+The couple had one child.

 Prof. and Mrs. Robinson established in Louisville a flourishing school, named Holyoke Academy.
 During that time, she wrote her earliest books, Than (New York, 1877), a sequel to The House With Spectacles, and Patsy (New York, 1878).